The Cultural Landscape

 Utvald Kulturlandskap

-In the mountain village of Leveld, the landscape is characterized by divided inland fields, many stone fences and clearings.
-Narrow strips of pasture land run from the bottom of the valley up to the homesteads, at an altitude of 700 - 950 meters above sea level.
-Many farms in this small village produce milk and meat from cattle, sheep and goats based on grass production and grazing on large inland and outfield areas.
+In the mountain village of Leveld, the landscape is characterized by strip-divided infields, numerous stone fences, and clearance cairns.
+Narrow strips of pasture run from the valley floor up to the summer mountain farms at 700–950 meters above sea level.
+Many farms in this small village produce milk and meat from cattle, sheep, and goats, based on grass production and grazing across extensive infield and outfield areas.

-The farmsteads, with many old buildings, are located along the village road up the valley side.
-The varied landscape and various types of farming have resulted in a rich and diverse vegetation.
-There are rich marshy and old pastures here, and on the dry meadows, which are poor in lime, both mountain plants and more southern species such as spotted pig's ear, downy giant, hairy sedge, tar flower, mountain hill star, mountain timothy and mountain lady's mantle grow.
-The area has high botanical value and a characteristic mixture of southern species and mountain plants.
+The farmsteads, many with protected buildings, are lined up along the village road ascending the valley side.
+The varied landscape and diverse land use have created rich and diverse vegetation.
+There are nutrient-rich springs and old pasturelands, and on the lime-poor dry meadows grow both alpine plants and more southern species such as flekkgrisøyre, ribwort plantain, mouse-ear hawkweed, sticky catchfly, alpine aster, alpine timothy, and alpine lady’s mantle.
+The area has high botanical value and a characteristic mix of southern species and alpine plants.

-For the summer exhibition in 2023, THE SMELL OF PINE CAN MAKE RAIN, artist Randi Nygård was inspired by the fact that Leveld is a Selected Cultural Landscape, a "unique agricultural landscape with great biological and cultural-historical values, created by humans in interaction with nature through generations", as it was stated on the UKL website.
+For the summer exhibition in 2023, The Smell of Pine Can Make Rain, artist Randi Nygård drew inspiration from Leveld’s status as a Selected Cultural Landscape—described on the UKL website as “a unique agricultural landscape with great biological and cultural-historical values, created by humans in interaction with nature over generations.”

-The exhibition was a collaboration with Utvalde kulturlandskap and along the path to the barn there was a sign and sticks with texts the artist has created based on new scientific facts about perception and interaction in the cultural landscape.
+The exhibition was developed in collaboration with the Selected Cultural Landscapes programme (UKL).
+Along the path leading to the barn, visitors encountered a sign and a series of sticks bearing short texts by the artist, inspired by recent scientific insights into perception and interaction within the cultural landscape.

-The project was also supported by the Arts Council of Norway.
+The project was supported by the Arts Council Norway.

 Hikes